Ongoing research

 There is a need for research into replacement of photoreceptors

-Our retina does not show significant regenerative capacity; hence, there is a need for research into replacement of photoreceptors in patients with retinal disease.
+Our retinas exhibit limited regenerative capacity; hence, there is a need for research into replacement of photoreceptors in patients with retinal disease.
 Our aim is to study and improve photoreceptors transplantation with the aim of developing therapeutic interventions to restore vision at advanced stages of retinal degeneration.

-With the advances made in differentiation of human pluripotent stem cells (hPSCs), we are able to generate retinal organoids containing photoreceptors developing alongside neurons and Müller glial cells in a laminated structure resembling the native retina.
+With the advances made in differentiation of human pluripotent stem cells (hPSCs), we are able to generate physiological functional retinal organoids which contain photoreceptors alongside other retinal neurons and Müller glial cells arranged in a laminated structure resembling the native retina.
 We have developed pre-clinical tools for enrichment of photoreceptors (Collin et al., 2016; Stem Cells.
-2016 Feb;34(2):311-21), which we deliver as cell suspensions into the subretinal space (Collin et al. 2019; Stem Cells.
-2019 May;37(5):609-622).
-We then perform behavioral and functional assays for assessing photoreceptor engraftment and vision restoration in animal models of retinal degeneration in close collaboration with Prof. Evelyne Sernagor (Newcastle University) and Dr. Gerrit Hilgen (Northumbria University).
-Funded by the MRC we are assessing the most optimal rod-cone transplant in animal models of retinal degeneration for treatment of advanced Retinitis Pigmentosa.
+2016; 34:311-21), which we deliver as cell suspensions into the subretinal space (Collin et al. 2019; Stem Cells.
+2019; 37:609-622).
+In close collaboration with Prof. Evelyne Sernagor (Newcastle University) and Dr. Gerrit Hilgen (Northumbria University), we demonstrated robust donor–host integration and evidence of synaptic connectivity within degenerate host retinas.
+Transplanted cone photoreceptors exhibited mature outer segment morphology and expressed key visual transduction proteins, correlating with significant restoration of visual responses at both retinal and behavioural levels.
+These findings validate the functional potential of organoid-derived photoreceptors for retinal repair and provide a strong basis for further optimisation of cell delivery and integration strategies (Zerti et al. Stem Cells.
+2021; 39:882-896).
+Funded by the MRC, we are assessing the most optimal rod-cone transplant in animal models of retinal degeneration for the treatment of advanced Retinitis Pigmentosa.

 Clinical trials of advanced therapies for blinding retinal diseases